Crater 101: Critical response

-Anthony Clark of sci-fi-online.com comments that the pace of "Crater 101", like that of "Shadow of Fear" and "Dangerous Rendezvous", "could hardly be described as breakneck."
-However, he adds that the episode begins "an interesting story arch [sic]."
-Paul Cornell, Martin Day and Keith Topping praise "Crater 101" for its creativity in "[taking] the fight to the Moon", describing it as being among the "finest pieces in the Anderson canon".
-They list "Lunarville 7" and "Crater 101" as influences on the 1969 Doctor Who serial The Seeds of Death.
+Anthony Clark of sci-fi-online.com commented that the pace of "Crater 101", like that of "Shadow of Fear" and "Dangerous Rendezvous", "could hardly be described as breakneck."
+However, he added that the episode begins "an interesting story arch [sic]."
+Paul Cornell, Martin Day and Keith Topping praised "Crater 101" for its creativity in "[taking] the fight to the Moon", describing it as being among the "finest pieces in the Anderson canon".
+They listed "Lunarville 7" and "Crater 101" as influences on the 1969 Doctor Who serial The Seeds of Death.
+Chris Bentley, author of Captain Scarlet: The Vault and other books about the Andersons' work, considered "Lunarville 7" and "Crater 101" combined his favourite story of the series.
+Among other aspects, he particularly praised elements of the set and costume design, as well as the editing for "really [ramping] up the tension" towards the climax.

-Reviewing "Lunarville 7", "Crater 101" and "Dangerous Rendezvous" for Andersonic, Vincent Law writes positively of various aspects of "Crater 101".
-He notes that the episode's "discordant" incidental music implies "something ominous" about Frazer and praises the scene of Scarlet "[making] a grab for the crystal" for demonstrating the puppet's mobility.
-Law also praises the role of Lieutenant Green in both "Lunarville 7" and "Crater 101", writing that the character is given an opportunity to "get his feet stuck in on the action" and applauding the scene in which Green destroys the master sentry vehicle.
-Andrew Thomas of Dreamwatch magazine considers the sentry vehicles to be an example of the series' occasionally "shoddy" miniature model work, commenting that they "look disturbingly like something out of Michael Bentine's Potty Time."
+Reviewing "Lunarville 7", "Crater 101" and "Dangerous Rendezvous" for Andersonic, Vincent Law wrote positively of various aspects of "Crater 101".
+He noted that the episode's "discordant" incidental music implies "something ominous" about Frazer and praised the scene of Scarlet "[making] a grab for the crystal" for demonstrating the puppet's mobility.
+Law also praised the role of Lieutenant Green in both "Lunarville 7" and "Crater 101", writing that the character is given an opportunity to "get his feet stuck in on the action", and applauding the scene in which Green destroys the master sentry vehicle.
+Andrew Thomas of Dreamwatch magazine regarded the sentry vehicles as an example of the series' occasionally "shoddy" miniature model work, commenting that they "look disturbingly like something out of Michael Bentine's Potty Time."

-Writer Fred McNamara praises the episode, suggesting that it lacks the "wistful impact" of its precursor but commending Turner's "superb" direction, arguing that the scenes inside the Mysteron base feature "some of the most spellbinding visuals ever seen in Captain Scarlet and the Mysterons."
-McNamara also lauds the use of point-of-view shots and Lieutenant Green's expanded role.
-His review is not without criticisms, calling the resolution involving the CB29 space probe "rather trite" and judging the supporting characters to be poorly written (especially Frazer, who is strangely never seen again after delivering the sabotaged bomb).
-Nevertheless, McNamara regards "Crater 101" as the "high point" of the three-episode story arc beginning with "Lunarville 7".
+Writer Fred McNamara praised the episode, suggesting that it lacks the "wistful impact" of its precursor but commending Turner's "superb" direction, arguing that the scenes inside the Mysteron base feature "some of the most spellbinding visuals ever seen in Captain Scarlet and the Mysterons."
+McNamara also complimented the use of point-of-view shots and Green's expanded role.
+His review was not without criticisms, calling the resolution involving the CB29 space probe "rather trite" and the supporting characters poorly written (especially Frazer, who after delivering the sabotaged bomb is never seen again).
+Nevertheless, McNamara viewed "Crater 101" as the "high point" of the three-episode story arc beginning with "Lunarville 7".

-The British Board of Film Classification certifies the episode U, noting that it contains "infrequent, very mild" violence.
+The British Board of Film Classification certified the episode U, noting that it contains "infrequent, very mild" violence.